oscarsaleta/PBala/Examples/README.md

 In order to adapt a Maple script to be used by PBala, you just need to perform your desired computations using the `taskArgs` variable.

-In the <a href="maple_example.mpl">example file</a> we print the arguments received by Maple.
+In the [example file](maple_example.mpl "Maple example") we print the arguments received by Maple.
 In a similar fashion, any more complex set of operations could be applied to these variables.

 ### C
 For a C execution, we need a C program that can read variables from the command line, because each execution will be considered as `./program taskId x1 x2 ... xn`.
 Therefore, our C program will receive the variables as if they were passed to it from command line, and we will need to use them as we please.